LakshyaSingh354/LakshyaSingh354/README.md

 <h4> About Me:</h4>
 <div>

-🚀 I am currently working on [Financial Fraud Detection](https://github.com/LakshyaSingh354/Financial-Fraud-Detection)
+🚀 I am currently working on [Strata](https://github.com/LakshyaSingh354/Financial-Fraud-Detection), an advanced memory infrastructure for LLM agents.

-🛸 I am currently learning about CUDA.
+🛸 I am currently learning about CUDA and inference optimizations.

 🌌 I'm a huge astronomy buff and a huge bookworm.<br>